Changing the Due Dates of Your Bills: Is It Possible?

 When to Schedule New Pay Dates

-So when should you schedule new bill pay dates?
-That depends on your own paycheck schedule and personal preferences.
+When you should schedule new bill pay dates will depend on your own paycheck schedule and personal preferences.
 The Consumer Finance Protection Bureau (CFPB) offers a helpful worksheet for organizing all your current bills and due dates.
 Seeing them on paper may help you determine the best date(s) in your calendar month for bills to process.

 Tips for Changing Pay Dates

-Changing payment dates might seem intimidating, especially if you don’t like talking to customer service on the phone.
-But doing so may help you get better control of monthly bills like rent, utilities, subscription services, and even credit card payments.
+Changing payment dates require a little bit of effort but can pay off by helping you gain better control of monthly bills like rent, utilities, subscription services, and even credit card payments.
 Here are a few tips for changing your bill due dates:

-1. Getting organized.
-It may be helpful if you first make a list of all your recurring payments.
-When organizing your bills, you can chart out when each bill processes every month.
-Comparing these to your monthly payday(s) may help you determine the ideal dates for bills to process.
+1. Get organized.
+A good first step is to make a list of all your recurring payments.
+When organizing your bills, you might want to create a master calendar that includes when each bill is due every month, as well as when your paycheck(s) are deposited.
+This can help you determine the ideal dates for bills to process.

-2. Deciding which bill dates should change.
-Once you have a list of all your recurring bills and ideal pay dates, you can more easily identify which bills need to change.
-From there, the CFPB recommends calling each company or searching their website to see if they even allow you to change bill dates.
+2. Decide which bill dates should change.
+Once you have a list of all your recurring bills and paydays, you can more easily identify which bills need to change.
+From there, you’ll want to investigate whether the company will even allow you to change due dates.
+You may be able to find this information on their websites.

-3. Making the necessary requests.
-To get your due dates changed, you might be able to contact the company by phone, email, online chat, or letter — or even talk to a representative in person.
-The CFPB offers a useful script if you aren’t sure what to say: “I am requesting a change in my bill payment due date for my [company] bill.
+3. Make the necessary requests.
+To get your due dates changed, you’ll need to contact the company by phone, email, online chat, or letter.
+If you aren’t sure what to say, the CFPB offers a useful script: “I am requesting a change in my bill payment due date for my [company] bill.
 I would prefer to have my bill payment due date be on the __th of each month.
 Thank you for your assistance.”

-5. Scheduling reminders.
-Even if you have changed payment dates to a schedule that fits your monthly budget, it’s a good idea to schedule reminders in your phone or on your calendar ahead of the payment date.
-This allows you to ensure you have the funds in your account ahead of an automatic payment or reminds you to manually complete the payment (in person, in the mail, or online) if you don’t have autopay set up.
+5. Schedule reminders.
+Once you’ve changed your due dates, it’s a good idea to schedule reminders in your phone or on your calendar ahead of the payment date.
+This allows you to make sure you have the funds in your account ahead of an automatic payment or reminds you to manually complete the payment (online, by mail, or in person) if you don’t have autopay set up.

 Can You Always Change Bill Dates?